On this site the results for the elections for the Tweede Kamer/Second Chamber may be found for the

 Highest and lowest scoring municipalities

 In the Netherlands, water boards are a separate layer of government, charged with the control and the management of water.
 The executive council of the boards have always been elected, at first only by land and home owners, but since the 1990s by all inhabitants.
 Before 2008 a system of single non-transferable votes without party lists was used, where all candidates were (at least nominally) independent.
 Since 2008 a system similar to the party list systems of proportional representation used in other Dutch elections has been introduced.
+The planned 2012 elections were postponed multiple times, and finally held in 2015, concurrently with the province elections.

 A good map of the Water Boards is available on Wikipedia, as well as an explanation of the function of water boards.